Plan to Pay

 Castle Rock Water is working hard to continue to strategically allocate available funds to these efforts.
 However, market changes indicate that larger investments, currently as much as 13% more than what was estimated in our most recent financial plan, may be required.
 The Town is working to mitigate the impacts of those possible increases through our regional partnerships, conservation and efficiency improvements, proactive planning, and a host of other strategies.

 Regional partnerships are key to our financial strategy.
 Castle Rock is not the only community that must secure a renewable water supply.
 Other South Metro communities are also currently dependent on non-renewable Denver Basin groundwater.
 These communities are all working to ensure their long-term water futures.

-- Centennial Water & Sanitation District (Highlands Ranch)
+- Centennial Water and Sanitation District (Highlands Ranch)

-- East Cherry Creek Valley Water & Sanitation District
+- East Cherry Creek Valley Water and Sanitation District

 - Denver Water